-Writing a book – or, rather, writing a story that deserves to be turned into a book – is a tough business.
-Anyone with the germ of an idea needs to translate that into something serious.
+Writing a book is a tough business.
+The germ of an idea needs to translate that into something serious.
 I don’t mean writing a book without humour, but treating writing with respect.
 Only by being serious about your art can you create something worthy of being shared with others.

 I’ve been both blessed and cursed with a fertile imagination; I find myself conjuring up stories from some odd recess of my mind.
 I’m inspired by things I’ve seen in the real world – I was inspired to write one story by a jigsaw puzzle I saw in a Woolworth’s shop window – and sometimes not even immediately; sometimes, the idea will germinate for a while and then leap out of a dark recess of my mind where I didn’t realise anything lurked … except, perhaps, the occasional recipe and a desire to see people who talk loudly on trains locked away in a darkened room somewhere and never heard from again.

 It’s just that, when I get to 70,000 words or so, if I find myself to have more to say, then I want to say it in one form or another.
-With my first two published books – Fall From Grace and Leap of Faith – the second book followed on from the first after a decent interval of two years, both in real life and in the world I had created / liberally borrowed from the real one.
+With my first two published books – Fall From Grace and Leap of Faith – the second book followed on from the first after a decent interval of two years, both in real life and in the world I had created.
 I’d enjoyed writing the three main characters and, when I realised that they were all reflections of part of my own personality, I’d come to the conclusion that I wanted to explore that in more detail.
 I felt like there was still more of a story to tell with this trio, so I started writing … and stopped 75,000 or so words later.
 It’s not that simple, of course, as the first draft was something like 95,000 words, and I had to wrestle with my own ego and a very talented editor to get it into shape.